 - Content – is it compelling, do you have the right words and images, and enough calls to action?
 Which pages are popular, and which are not?
 How long do people spend on your site, where do they pause, what do they click on, where do they go?

 - Functionality – is it displaying correctly on all devices, is the navigation easy, are there any broken links, does it load quickly?

 - Traffic – are you getting enough traffic, where are your website visitors coming from?

 - Search Engine Optimisation – is every page properly optimised for keywords, do you have internal and external links, are your images optimised?

-- Tracking – is it setup correctly on your website, are you tracking conversions, is Google indexing every page regularly, are your site visits being tracked, are you getting lots of spam referrals which skew the results?
+- Tracking – is it set up correctly on your website, are you tracking conversions, is Google indexing every page regularly, are your site visits being tracked, are you getting lots of spam referrals that skew the results?

-- Conversions – do you track conversions like downloads, form completions, phone calls?
-What path do you have in place for conversion followup?
+- Conversions – do you track conversions like downloads, form completions, and phone calls?
+What path do you have in place for conversion follow-up?